Livingston County Divorce Lawyer

 The difference between a divorce lawyer and attorney is a divorce attorney has chosen to concentrate their family law practice in divorce.
 The majority of family law attorneys handle uncontested divorces and out-of-court settlements, but many do not want to handle the complexities of divorce litigation.
 Our divorce attorneys are able to assist with amicable, uncontested out-of-court settlements as well as highly contested divorce cases.

 When Should I Hire a Lawyer for Divorce?

-Not only will hiring a Livingston County divorce attorney advocate your rights throughout the divorce, but there's also no concern that you will feel some remedy for the stress knowing that you have somebody in your corner.
+Not only will a Duke Law Firm divorce attorney advocate your rights throughout the divorce, but you will also have some remedy for the stress you’re feeling knowing you have someone in your corner.